oranged-pixel/watse-to-energy/README.md

 * **Science:** Dioxins are completely decomposed and destroyed when exposed to temperatures above 850°C for more than 2 seconds, eliminating toxic emissions at the source.

 ### 2. Fluid Dynamics Negative Pressure Enclosure
-* **Mechanics:** Utilizing a powerful induction system to keep the internal pressure lower than atmospheric pressure ($\Delta P < 0$).
+* **Mechanics:** Utilizing a powerful induction system to keep the internal pressure lower than atmospheric pressure
-* **Science:** Air only flows inward from the outside.
+* *Science:** Air only flows inward from the outside.
 Odors, waste oils, and hazardous gases are 100% contained and routed into the purification center, making it safe for urban integration.

 ### 3. Three-Stage Purification System
 * **Stage 1:** Secondary thermal cracking for residual toxins.